Vic Gundotra: Career

 Gundotra joined Microsoft in 1991 and eventually became General Manager of Platform Evangelism.
 His duties included promoting Microsoft's APIs and platforms to independent developers and helping to develop a strategy for Windows Live online services to compete with Google's web-based software applications.

 Gundotra joined Google in June 2007, after taking a one-year delay due to a Microsoft employee non-compete agreement.

 His responsibilities as Vice-President of Social included Google's social networking and identity service, Google+.
 He is widely believed to be the man behind Google+, and was responsible for the controversial removal of social features from Google Reader.
-Apart from Google+, he is widely credited for his contributions to early versions of the mobile version of Google Maps, telling stories about guns, making advertising videos for Mercedes, and Google I/O.
+Apart from Google+, he is widely credited for his contributions to early versions of the mobile version of Google Maps, making advertising videos for Mercedes, and Google I/O.

 On 24 April 2014, Gundotra announced his resignation from Google after almost 7 years of service.
 About a year later, accusations were made about his sexual harassment of at least one employee at Google.

 On 11 November 2015, Vic Gundotra announced on his Google+ profile that he was joining AliveCor as its CEO.
 On 17 January 2019 it was reported that he was stepping down from AliveCor for personal reasons.

-Personal life

-Gundotra is married to Claudia Gundotra.
-They have two children, a daughter and a son.